en-us es pt tr de

 It is up to all of us here at Udemy to live these values: instructors, students, and the Udemy team.
 When we live these values, we continue to create a thriving, sustainable marketplace where anyone can truly learn anything online — and have a great time doing it.

-Who Forms our Community?
+Who forms our community?

-– Our students come to Udemy to have an engaging learning experience where they have access to a huge variety of topics from real-world experts, who practice these skills.
+Students: Our students come to Udemy to have an engaging learning experience where they have access to a huge variety of topics from real-world experts, who practice these skills.

-Instructors – Our instructors are an inspiring bunch who love to teach.
+Instructors: Our instructors are an inspiring bunch who love to teach.
 They come to Udemy because of the opportunity to impact millions of students across the world, and for access to the tools, platform, and coaching that enables them to create high-quality courses.

-What are the Ground-Rules?
+What are the ground rules?

-1) Don’t spam
+1. Don’t spam

 Students come to Udemy to have a safe and engaging learning experience and instructors teach for the love of sharing knowledge.
 Instructors: Once you’re on the Udemy platform, don’t try to sell other products or spam each other with requests and offers.

-2) Don’t game the system
+2. Don’t game the system

 • For instructors: Don’t direct Udemy students away from the Udemy platform, push the envelope on what is and is not allowed, or search for loopholes in policies.
 We want our community of students to grow, as does every other instructor.
 When you game the system, the whole community loses out on having a common pool of engaged students who want to learn.